gridsync/gridsync/README.rst

 * A graphical user interface for managing primary Tahoe-LAFS functionality (e.g., starting, stopping, configuring gateways) -- the user will never have to edit a text file by hand or touch the command line.
 * "Native" look and feel -- Gridsync uses the Qt application framework, emulating native widgets on all target platforms; the user can expect Gridsync to behave like any other desktop application.
 * Automated bi-directional file synchronization -- Gridsync will monitor local and remote directories, seamlessly storing or retrieving new versions of files as they appear (using Tahoe-LAFS' "Magic Folder" feature [*]_ ).
-* Status indicators -- the user will know, at a glance, the number of connected storage nodes and available space, folder sizes and modification times, when folders are synchronizing, etc.
+* Status indicators -- the user will know, at a glance, the number of connected storage nodes, folder sizes and modification times, when folders are synchronizing, recently updated files, etc.
-* Desktop integration -- Gridsync can (optionally) start automatically on login and provide notifications when certain operations have completed.
+* Desktop integration -- Gridsync can (optionally) start automatically on login and provide desktop notifications when certain operations have completed.
 * Easy sharing -- Gridsync uses the `magic-wormhole`_ library to provide human-pronounceable "`invite codes`_" for joining storage grids and sharing folders with other users.
 * Simple recovery -- Gridsync's "`Recovery Key`_" subsystem allows connections and folders to be easily restored from a single file in the event of a disaster.
-* `Tor support`_ -- Gridsync can tunnel outgoing connections through the `Tor`_ anonymity network, concealing users' network location from storage service providers and each other.
+* `Tor support`_ (experimental) -- Gridsync can tunnel outgoing connections through the `Tor`_ anonymity network, concealing users' network location from storage service providers and each other.

 .. _magic-wormhole: http://magic-wormhole.io
 .. _invite codes: https://github.com/gridsync/gridsync/blob/master/docs/invite-codes.md